SrujayReddy/Path-Finder/README.md

-# UW Path Finder
+# Path Finder

-**UW Path Finder** is a Java-based application for finding shortest walking paths around the UW–Madison campus.
+**Path Finder** is a Java-based application for finding shortest walking paths around the UW–Madison campus.
 It uses a graph-based approach (with **Dijkstra’s Algorithm**) for computing optimal routes, backed by a custom hashtable that stores map data efficiently.

 ---